-To test pull requests locally you should download the pull request branch.
+Finally, if you want to test pull requests locally (i.e., to compile or run the code), you should download the pull request branch.
 You can do this either by cloning the branch from the pull request:

+'''

+git clone -b "THEIR_DEVELOPMENT_BRANCHNAME" https://github.com/"THEIR_GITHUB_USERNAME"/

+MITgcm.git

+'''

-''' git clone -b "THEIR_DEVELOPMENT_BRANCHNAME" https://github.com/"THEIR_GITHUB where "THEIR_GITHUB_USERNAME" is replaced by the username of the person proposing the pull request, and "THEIR_DEVELOPMENT_BRANCHNAME" is the branch from the pull request.
+where "THEIR\GITHUB\USERNAME" is replaced by the username of the person proposing the pull request, and "THEIR\DEVELOPMENT\BRANCHNAME" is the branch from the pull request.